 of the Digital Monetary Institute

-OMFIF, the global central banking think tank, announces the launch of the Digital Monetary Institute.
-This creates a high-level group which convenes policy-makers, technologists, financiers and regulators to explore the challenges and opportunities of digital finance.
+The OMFIF Digital Monetary Institute (DMI) is a high-level group which convenes policy-makers, technologists, financiers and regulators to explore the challenges and opportunities of digital finance.
 The principal focus will be on payments instruments in wholesale and retail markets, with central bank digital currency being of particular interest.
 This builds on OMFIF research in the field, including a major survey on trust in monetary institutions which found that central banks were the most trusted institutions to issue digital currency.

 In the wake of private sector challenges to fiat currency, and as governments and central banks consider helicopter money to alleviate the economic crisis, the